-- Teacher's notes (with links to Curriculum for Excellence (CfE) Second Level - capacities, experiences and outcomes, approaches and contexts).
+- Teacher's notes (with curriculum links to the QCA Schemes of Work for years 3 - 6 and to the National Curriculum for Key Stage 2 where appropriate).

 - · Worksheets for pupils.

 - · Risk assessment guidance.

 Wild Trails pack in brief

 The Wild Trails pack is made up of three units and explores the idea of creating and mapping trails within a local wood to highlight the animals and plants which live there in an imaginative and creative way.